Skip to main content

 How do I handle sliding scale fees for tax purposes?

 Report sliding scale sessions at the amount actually collected.
 If you charge a client $100 instead of your standard $200, you report $100 as income.
 The $100 discount cannot be reported as income and then deducted, nor claimed as a charitable contribution.
 The IRS distinguishes between for-profit businesses offering discounts and qualified 501(c)(3) organizations.
 Maintain a written sliding scale policy with objective criteria: household income thresholds, number of dependents, or state poverty guidelines.
 Document each client's agreed-upon rate and the basis for the reduction.
 Waiving copays for Medicare or Medicaid patients without documentation can trigger federal anti-kickback statutes.
-If sliding scale fees are so aggressive that the practice consistently operates at a loss, the IRS could invoke the hobby loss rule (IRC Section 183).
+If sliding scale fees are so aggressive that the practice consistently operates at a loss, the IRS could invoke the hobby loss rule (IRC Section 183), disallowing all deductions while keeping income fully taxable.

 Should I hire clinicians as W-2 employees or 1099 contractors?

 In most group practice scenarios, W-2 is the legally defensible classification.
 If your practice dictates the clinician's schedule, assigns clients, mandates a specific EHR system, provides office space, handles insurance billing, and requires adherence to clinical protocols, the worker is legally an employee.
 The DOL has increased enforcement in healthcare.
-Misclassification penalties are severe: without 1099s filed, the IRS imposes 3% of wages plus 40% of the employee's FICA share.
+Misclassification penalties are severe: with 1099s filed, the IRS imposes 1.5% of wages plus 20% of the employee's FICA share.
+Without 1099s, penalties double to 3% plus 40%.
 Intentional misclassification can result in up to $500,000 in fines.
+The IRS Voluntary Classification Settlement Program (VCSP, Form 8952) allows prospective reclassification at just 10% of one year's employment tax liability.
 Budget 20% to 30% above salary for employer costs (FICA, FUTA, NJ SUI, TDI, FLI, workers' comp).
 Sustainable W-2 splits run 50% to 55%.
-A 60/40 split with W-2 employees typically yields negative or near-zero profit margins after all employer costs and overhead.

 What deductions do therapists commonly miss?